 Crypto Agility Exchange

-In order to provide the AllJoyn peers to express the desire to pick some particular cryptographic cypher suite to use in the key exchange and the encryption of the messages, new key exchange suite identifiers will be added to the framework to express the choice of cipher and MAC algorithms.
+In order to provide the AllJoyn peers to express the desire to pick some particular cryptographic cipher suite to use in the key exchange and the encryption of the messages, new key exchange suite identifiers will be added to the framework to express the choice of cipher and MAC algorithms.
 The new identifiers may come from the list of TSL cipher suites specified in Appendix A.5 of TLS RFC5246 , RFC6655, and RFC7251.

 The following table shows the list of existing key exchange suites: